Latest Updates

 The LG CordZero A9 also did excellently, picking up nearly everything.

-You can’t go wrong with either at cleaning this area.
+You can’t go wrong with either for cleaning this area.

 Which option is better on carpets?